Chapter 17: Shenandoah II: Leadership and Survival

 Company command bunker.
 A stretcher was found to move Dingle to Dick's

-he squeezed Dingle's hand.
+squeezed Dingle's hand.
 Then he stood up and moved ahead of the

-Dingle and Oestreicher's ambush patrol had made; by shooting up Triet's
+Dingle and Oestreicher's ambush patrol had made by shooting up Triet's

 guides would prevent that from happening.
 Oestreicher was killed in the

-fire fight, but Dingle was helping other members of the patrol to reach
+firefight, but Dingle was helping other members of the patrol to reach

 the safety of the perimeter when he was hit by one of those mortar